GalZisin/TodoList-React-Typescript/README.md

 4.filter options.

+5.using typeScript.

-5.using redux.
+6.using redux.

-6.using redux-localstorage-simple for temporary saving on browser.
+7.using redux-localstorage-simple midlleware for temporary saving on browser.